zocteam/zoc-tools/README.md

 This is a simple python script to help calculate the ZOC max coin supply (note that it includes the disabled premine, so user must factor it manually).

 ## zoc_mn_queue.sh
 This tool shows the current reward selection queue for all network-enabled masternodes.
-Note that the top 10% of masterodes in this list are slected for reward pseudo-randomly and not sequentially.
+Note that the top 10% of masterodes in this list are selected for reward pseudo-randomly and not sequentially.